 Enable distribution companies to purchase power from affiliated generation companies for up to 30% of their regulated demand and 100% of their unregulated demand.
 This is of great importance given the lack of a transparent wholesale generation market and the consequent need for new generation projects to enter into long term off-take contracts to finance this development; and

 The definition of a price, the Normative Value, up to which distributors will be able to pass-through the costs of contracted generation to the end-consumers.
-The definition of the Normative Value is discussed in greater detail in Section V. Based on Enron’s latest estimates, the Normative Value is currently approximately US$36- US$37/MWh.
+The definition of the Normative Value is discussed in greater detail in Section V. Based on Enron’s latest estimates, the current Normative Value for thermal generation is approximately US$36-37/MWh.

 The new regulatory framework has made substantial progress towards the creation of a competitive wholesale market.
 It has put in place a workable and financeable basis for the development of new generation capacity, and has, in conjunction with the new concession contracts granted to all private sector companies, significantly enhanced the creditworthiness and economic value of the distribution sector.